sieste/greb-climate-model/doc/namelist.md

 ## CO2

-The CO2 concentration pathway can be specified as an array of annual CO2 concentrations in ppm, for example `co2_ppm = 680, 681, 682`.
-The array is automatically padded to have length `time_scnr` using the last value in the provided series.
+The CO2 concentration pathway (`co2_ppm`) can be specified as an array of annual CO2 concentrations in ppm, for example `co2_ppm = 680, 681, 682`.
+If the
+length of the array `co2_ppm` is less than `time_scnr`, it is padded by repeating the last value.

 ```
 &CO2_PAR
+  co2_flux = 298   ! co2 concentration used for flux correction
-  co2_ppm = 680
+  co2_ppm  = 680   ! co2 concentration for scenario
 /
 ```